-Project equipment and other project running costs The Project budget includes the following costs:
+Project equipment and other project running costs

+The Project budget includes the following costs:
-- Cost of IT and telecommunication

-- Stationery supplies for operation of the office

-- Computer and office equipment purchase

-- Costs of travel for the project activities

-- Costs of project communication and visibility activities (as spelled out in the Communication and Visibility Plan)
+- Human Resources. - Cost of IT and telecommunication. - Office costs, including office rent, stationery supplies for operation of the office. - Web-site upgrade, maintenance, publications, translation of publications and interpretation of events. - Visibility activities (as spelled out in the Communication and Visibility Plan)